Jake has a thriving practice in three core areas: civil litigation, public law and family law.

-Jake became a tenant at Chambers in 2017 and is an already experienced advocate, regularly appearing in the High Court and County Court.
-He advises clients on paper, in conference and in drafting statements of case.
-He is a busy common-law practitioner, whose experience across different practice areas make him a well-rounded lawyer.
+Jake is an already experienced advocate and accepts instructions to advise clients on paper, in conference and in drafting statements of case.
+He is a busy common-law practitioner, whose experience across different areas makes him a well-rounded lawyer.

-Jake accepts direct access instructions and pro bono instructions when appropriate.
-He is able to work remotely, and has held hearings and conferences via Skype for Business and Zoom.
+Jake accepts direct access instructions and pro bono instructions where appropriate.
+He is able to work remotely and is experienced in holding hearings and conferences remotely.

-Before coming to the bar, Jake worked in politics as a speech-writer and campaigner.
+Before coming to the bar, Jake worked in politics as a speechwriter and campaigner.
+He has appeared on the national media discussing law and policy, and regularly writes for journals and news outlets.

 Click here to download.